Blog

 Geographic Latency

-Paradigm | Strengths | Trade‑offs |
+| Paradigm | Strengths | Trade‑offs |

-Dedicated Servers | Single‑tenant control, consistent performance, potentially cost‑efficient at scale.
-Melbicom provides customers the ability to deploy servers in Tier III or IV data centers that offer up to 200 Gbps bandwidth through server rental options. | Manual capacity planning, slower to scale than auto‑provisioned cloud.
+| Dedicated Servers | Single‑tenant control, consistent performance, potentially cost‑efficient at scale.
+Melbicom dedicated servers run in Tier III and Tier IV data centers, with per‑server bandwidth options up to 200 Gbps. | Manual capacity planning, slower to scale than auto‑provisioned cloud.
 Requires sysadmin expertise. |

-Multi‑Cloud | Redundancy across providers, avoids lock‑in, can cherry‑pick specialized services. | Complexity in management, varying APIs, potential high data egress fees, multiple skill sets needed. |
+| Multi‑Cloud | Redundancy across providers, avoids lock‑in, can cherry‑pick specialized services. | Complexity in management, varying APIs, potential high data egress fees, multiple skill sets needed. |

-Edge Computing | Reduces latency by localizing compute and caching.
+| Edge Computing | Reduces latency by localizing compute and caching.
 Real‑time applications as well as IoT devices and content benefit most from this approach. | Complex orchestration across multiple mini‑nodes, data consistency challenges, limited resources at each edge. |

 Dedicated Servers